bguerville/webMAN-MOD/README.md

 - VSH Menu for webMAN now can be installed optionally (Holding R1 when launching the Updater)
 - Added /play.ps3 to launch XMB Functions (e.g: /play.ps3?col=network&seg=seg_premo) <- this will start Remote Play server from XMB.
 - Once a game is mounted via html, if you click on the displayed icon the game will be launched on the PS3.
 This is nice to start the game once it's mounted from your mobile This option uses the new command /play.ps3
-- support for auto-play /BDISO and /DVDISO
+- Support for auto-play /BDISO and /DVDISO
+- NETISO server on PS3 (ISO only)

 ## How to build
 Requirements for Windows: